 But Madrid is still a stronghold.
-And judging by the crowds outside Las Ventas stadium when I attended on a warm Thursday night last May, it is not disappearing anytime soon.
+And judging by the crowds outside Las Ventas stadium when I attended on a warm Thursday night in May, it is not disappearing anytime soon.

 Perhaps then it shouldn't be a surprise to hear that tickets during the high season can be hard to come by.
 We snagged ours from a hole-in-the-wall vendor on a tiny Madrid side street during a two-week long festival.
 Word to the budget-wise: If you can, aim to go on a cloudy day.
 Tickets for the seats in the half of the stadium which receives direct sunlight are significantly cheaper than those in the shade.

 At first glance, attending the bullfights is a bit like attending a sports event in the United States.
 There is a similar level of and casual joviality.
 From a distance, Las Ventas is not all that different from Yankee Stadium as seen from an approaching 6 train.
 The crowd that night was mostly local, and it was clear even to a non-Spanish speaker (i.e. me) that, as with every sport, to a certain chunk of those milling outside this was very serious business.
 As Hemingway readers will know, these people are referred to as aficionados.
 We attended on a Tuesday night, and to my eye we were the only tourists there.
 A rarity at any event in Europe.